msully/New-dawn-solar/content/projects/new-project.md

 date: 2019-11-27T07:05:11.238Z
 published: true
 tags:
-  - tag
   - Solar
-cover_image: /images/uploads/favicon.png
+cover_image: /images/dairy_under_solar.jpg
-description: This is a description...
+description: This card has supporting text below as a natural lead-in to additional content.
 ---
 This is some bidy text